ITSLeeds/opsnap/README.md

 <img src="man/figures/README-unnamed-chunk-8-1.png"
 style="width:100.0%" />

-As shown in the graph above, some records (68.9%) have missing values for the ‘offence’ column (these records did not classify as an offence).
+As shown in the graph above, 68.9% have values for the ‘offence’ column.
-Many records lack either an offence or a location (48.1%).
-Filtering these out leaves 8832 complete records.
+Many records lack either an offence or a location, leaving only 48.1% or 8832 complete records.

-There are 6478 unique locations in the data, with the most common locations shown below:
+There are 6478 unique location text strings (addresses) in the data, with the most common locations shown below:

 | location                                       |   n | percent_records |
 |:-----------------------------------------------|----:|:----------------|